 Selected trees and shrubs would be cleared from the LBCR footprint prior to impoundment of water behind the dam.
-Standing woody material, including dead and living trees and shrubs 5 feet tall or taller, as well as fallen trees 5 feet or more in length with a diameter of 6 inches or greater, would be cleared and removed.
+A majority of the standing woody material, including dead and living trees and shrubs 5 feet tall or taller, as well as fallen trees 5 feet or more in length with a diameter of 6 inches or greater, would be cleared and removed or pushed in wind rows and left as underwater fish habitat.

-As noted, NTMWD would also construct raw water transmission facilities.
+NTMWD would also construct raw water transmission facilities.
 These facilities would be part of an overall system of raw water storage, transmission, treatment, and treated water transmission facilities that would ultimately provide water to the growing northern areas of the NTMWDs service area.
-These proposed facilities include a raw water intake pump station and electrical substation at the reservoir site and approximately 35 miles of 90-to 96-inch diameter raw water pipeline.
+These proposed facilities include a raw water intake pump station and electrical substation at the reservoir site and approximately 35 miles of 90-to 96- inch diameter raw water pipeline.